yast/yast-translations/README.md

 ## SLE Products

 - .pot files are checked into the translation SVN (manual step)
+- Translation coordinator pulls pot files from SVN to a proprietary tool
 - Professional translators translate the changed messages in the .po.xy files
+- Translators check their changes into proprierary tool
-- Translators check their changes in to SVN
+- Translatoion coordinators check their changes into SVN
 - .mo.xy files are generated (triggered manually (?))
 - yast-trans-xy packages are rebuilt
 - Update repos and installation ISOs are rebuilt with those new yast-trans-xy